-- CRC elections: the 18th meeting of States Parties in New York is postponed to the first week of September 2020 TBC
+- CRC elections: the 18th meeting of States Parties in New York is postponed to the end of 2020

 - The Day of General Discussion originally planned in September 2020 is postponed to 2021 (session to be determined).
 Child Rights Connect continues to support Lumos and other members working on the DGD discussion in terms of content and consultations with children.